dpuelz/MachineLearning_MSBA-WP/README.md

 ## Week 11: Clustering

 - K-means and hierarchical clustering [slides](slides/week11_UT.pdf)
+	- What is the purpose of "clustering" data?
+	- What is the main drawback of default k-means, and how does k-means++ remedy this problem?
+	- What are some best practices for selecting "k", the number of clusters in the k-means algorith?
+	- Describe hiearchical clustering, and how is it different from k-means?
 - Textbook readings: *ISL* Ch.
 10.1 and 10.3 or *ESL* Chapter 14.3 (more advanced)
 - Other readings:
 	- K-means++ [original paper](http://ilpubs.stanford.edu:8090/778/1/2006-13.pdf) or [simple explanation on Wikipedia](https://en.wikipedia.org/wiki/K-means%2B%2B).
 This is a better recipe for initializing cluster centers in k-means than the more typical random initialization.